profile-pic

 Apr, 2022 - Jul, 20242 yr 3 months

-Mastered Bloc pattern for handling complex state management in Flutter applications.
-Published and delivered 5+ Android & iOS apps with 1000+ downloads on Play Store and App Store.
-Implemented advanced features such as Live Location Tracking, Biometric Authentication, Chatbot integration, and more in Flutter.
-Built offline functionality using Hive Database, improving user interactivity by 50%.
-Integrated backend APIs with third-party packages, ensuring a seamless user experience.
-Developed Windows and macOS desktop applications with Material and Cupertino design systems.
-Experienced with Git, Jira, Postman, Confluence, Firebase Remote Config for version control, project management, API testing, documentation, and remote configurations.
+Mastered Bloc pattern for complex state management in Flutter.
+Published and delivered 5+ Android & iOS apps.
+Implemented features like Live Location Tracking, Biometric Authentication, Chatbot integration.
+Built offline functionality using Hive Database.
+Integrated backend APIs and developed desktop applications.
+Experienced with Git, Jira, Postman, Confluence, Firebase Remote Config.

 System Engineer Digital Cadre